Home » Zebra Tarantula, Behavior, Care, Habitat, Diet, Handling

 tarantula eating cricket

 Crickets: Crickets are a common food source for tarantulas and may be easily obtained at your neighborhood pet store.
-The excellent nutritional content of Vita-Bugs crickets is further improved with beta-carotene, vitamin E, vitamin A, and omega-6 and omega-3 fatty acids.
+Vita-Bugs crickets provide excellent nutrition on their own.
+Manufacturers enhance their value by adding beta-carotene, vitamin E, vitamin A, and omega-6 and omega-3 fatty acids.

 CRICKETS- FEED OF TARANTULA